 Thirty composers submitted their composition to the contest.
 The jury judged the pieces and checked not only the content but mostly how the social distance plan was inherited in the composition.
 From the 30 submitters were 11 professional composers, 5 amateurs, 4 professional musicians and 5 conservatory students.
 The two youngest contestants were 13 and 15 years old.
 Two were Belgian, 2 Brittish, 1 Brasilian and 2 Germans.

-Through Ricciotti’s Composition Contest we challenge composers to write a piece for an orchestra with musicians on 2 m distance (1,5 m for the strings).
-What impact will the 2 m distance of musicians have on the sound of an entire orchestra?
+Through Ricciotti’s Composition Contest we challenge composers to write a piece for an orchestra with musicians on 1,5 m distance.
+What impact will the 1,5 m distance of musicians have on the sound of an entire orchestra?
 Which possibilities are created when an orchestra and its conductor are set up in a more spacious way than usual?
 The Ricciotti ensemble is used to playing at unusual places and in challenging set ups.
 The ensemble is therefore the ultimate guinea pig for any composer, who would like to experiment with space.
 We would like to invite you to write an innovative composition that contains a spatial plan for the players and the conductor.
 This means the music itself, but also the performance practice of the piece will play an important part.
 The composition contest is open for anyone, who would like to participate: professional, student, amateur.
 Can we challenge you?

 Compositions need to be submitted before the first of August and are being judged on quality, resourcefulness and whether the performance is achievable.
 Besides that, the Ricciotti-factor plays a big part: is the piece street wise, a bit daring, is it devoting?
 Is it a composition that can address a broad audience?